Return From Battle

 from fighting through wars, many

-Hearing ringing in their ears, cover it up through prayers
+Hearing ringing in their ears, covering it up with

-fingers collide against each other, palms flat, heads tilt slightly up
+fingers colliding against one other, palms flat, heads

 towards God.